ritamsarmah/ritamsarmah.github.io/src/projects/accelerate/faq-mac.md

 {% endcollapse %}

+{% collapse "How do I access Accelerate's preferences?" %}

+You can access the preferences by opening the Accelerate app installed into your Applications folder (e.g., from Finder).

+{% endcollapse %}

 {% collapse "How do I customize my shortcuts?" %}

 You can customize your shortcuts in the **Shortcuts** tab of Accelerate's preferences.